EJIMVINCENT/simple_shell/README.md

 This is an ALX Simple Shell Project.
-The Authors are?
+The Authors are Vincent and Erick